David Banner: 2007–present: The Greatest Story Ever Told and The God Box

 Banner appeared on the Adult Swim pilot That Crook'd 'Sipp, which premiered on May 13, 2007.
 His single "Play" was used as the background music in the pilot's first television promo.
 That same year, he played the character of Mo, in the film This Christmas.
 On July 15, 2008, Banner released his fourth major label album, The Greatest Story Ever Told.
 The album's first single titled "9mm" featured Akon, Lil Wayne, and Snoop Dogg.
-Banner then produced his next two singles: "Get Like Me" featuring Chris Brown and Yung Joc, "Get Like Me" reached No. 16 on the Hot 100, No. 7 on the R&B chart, and No. 2 on the Rap chart. and "Shawty Say", featuring Lil Wayne.
-In 2008, Banner was featured on the track, Superfriend, from the 2008 album, The Sound, by gospel R&B duo, Mary Mary.
+Banner then produced his next two singles: "Get Like Me" featuring Chris Brown and Yung Joc, and "Shawty Say", featuring Lil Wayne.
+"Get Like Me" reached No. 16 on the Hot 100, No. 7 on the R&B chart, and No. 2 on the Rap chart.
+In 2008, Banner was featured on the track Superfriend, from the 2008 album, The Sound, by gospel R&B duo Mary Mary.

 In 2010, he played Bosch in the film The Experiment and as Jay, a gang leader from the hood in Stomp the Yard: Homecoming.
 He has also worked with international artists such as Seeda, a Japanese Rap Artist where he was featured in the song, Life Song in 2010 on Seeda's Breathe Album.
 Banner released his debut mixtape titled Sex, Drugs and Video Games on May 22, 2012, as a free download.
 It is also available on his website, davidbanner.com, where fans are encouraged to make a donation of at least $1 for the sixteen song mixtape.
 The first single off the mixtape is titled "Amazing" featuring Chris Brown.
 It was announced that Universal Republic Records was going defunct, all of the artists on the roster moved from the label including (David Banner) was being moved to Republic Records making the label itself revived.

-In 2013, David Banner appeared in the music video for the song Confessions by Lecrae.
+In 2013, Banner appeared in the music video for the song Confessions by Lecrae.
 Banner played Earl Gaines, Cecil Gaines' father, in the 2013 film The Butler.
 Banner plays Jay, a criminal who is interrogated, in the 2014 film Ride Along.
 David Banner was featured on a remix of Mexican American rapper Kap G's single "La Policia", which stirred hype throughout the media and the internet.